feature-sliced-design

 FSD v2.1 core principle: "Start simple, extract when needed."

 Place code in pages/ first.
 Duplication across pages is acceptable and does not automatically require extraction to a lower layer.
-Extract only when the team agrees it is necessary.
+Extract only when the same code is currently being used in multiple places (not hypothetically), the usages do not always change together, and the boundary has a focused responsibility.

 Not all layers are required.
 Most projects can start with only shared/, pages/, and app/.
 Add widgets/, features/, entities/ only when they provide clear value.
 Do not create empty layer folders "just in case."